gabenodarse/rhythm-warrior/documentation.md

 animation frames are cycled through at 120 fps

-graphics are displayed by passing the graphic id and frame number (along with transformation flags) to js when the frame number is passed to js, the script does a modulus with the total number of frames to determine which frame to present
+graphics are displayed by passing the graphic id and frame number (along with transformation flags) to js when the frame number is passed to js, the script does a modulus with the
+	total number of frames in the animation to determine which frame to present

 render() functions within graphics.js: graphic instructions are accessed by the script through a direct pointer to memory (may cause bugs later, but is performant)